-London, Edinburgh, New York and St. Petersburg are the four cities that inspired architect Oleg Klodt and designer Anna Agapova.
+London, Paris, New York and St. Petersburg are the four cities that inspired architect Oleg Klodt and designer Anna Agapova.
 Using images from architecture and nature, the designers created an eclectic mix of patterns, that convey the movement and emotions of urban spaces.

 The aesthetic impact of the collection is a result of the harmonious marriage of the two designers’ different creative visions.
 Both bring very unique ideas and talents to the table and for many years they have collaborated very successfully.
 Oleg’s sharp architectural eye and Anna’s sensibility to nature complement each other perfectly.
 Together, they are able to create objects of great beauty and high aesthetic value.
 This collection is one of these examples: four cities and five designs tell a magical tale of travel and inspiration.

 London’s parks are famously and elegantly woven into the city’s fabric: centuries-old trees offer refuge to birds that never leave the city.
 It was that image of the birds, always ready to soar into the sky, that found its way into Anna Agapova’s drawings.
 These were created in the style of Jackson Pollock, the master of abstract expressionism.
 This pattern is a graphic expression of the ornamental lines representing the firmness and the movement of the branches and, of course, the birds taking flight.

 The starting point for the creation of this design was stone vaults of Gothic chapels in Paris.
 The graphic structure of vaults as if woven from stone lace, giving a sense of lightness and elegance, inspired designer Anna Agapova to create a dynamic drawing full of decorative details and ornate patterns.
 The harmony of form and light is embodied in the design, defining the essence of beauty.